Adirondack Winter Adventure

 Wander into the enchanting, illuminated winter wonderland to explore the sights and sounds of Wild Lights, presented by Merrill L. Thomas, Inc..
 Thousands of lights transform the campus into a twinkling, family-friendly experience that is sure to become a holiday tradition for North Country families.
 Guests will bask in the glow of thousands of lights as they experience, for the first time, Wild Walk after dark.
 Then, stroll through Forest Music to surround yourself with immersive music and lights—curated specifically for the quarter-mile looped trail.

-Wild Lights is included with regular day-time Wild Center reservations.
+Wild Lights is not included with regular day time (10am to 5pm) Wild Center admission and must be purchase separately

 324 Whiteface Memorial Hwy Wilmington, NY 12997